sig-rpc/sig-rpc.github.io/_profilers/cpp/gprof.md

 ## Limitations

-Whilst `gprof` will profile code that includes OpenMP, it produces spurious timing information if OpenMP execution is present.
+Whilst `gprof` will profile code that includes OpenMP, it can produce spurious timing information if OpenMP execution is present.
+As such you may also want to disable compiling with OpenMP, and profile the serial execution of your code instead.
+The process for disabling OpenMP at compile time will differ between projects, so check the documentation.
 <!-- More broadly, does it work with parallel C/C++? -->